-A Lynchburg College professor and several students continue to work this summer on research designed to improve lacrosse and soccer safety.
+A University of Lynchburg professor and several students continue to work this summer on research designed to improve lacrosse and soccer safety.

-Dr. Tom Bowman, a Lynchburg College athletic training professor, and his students have been recording data on the severity of head impacts during men’s lacrosse and women’s soccer practices and games.
+Dr. Tom Bowman, a University of Lynchburg athletic training professor, and his students have been recording data on the severity of head impacts during men’s lacrosse and women’s soccer practices and games.
 Small sensors fitted behind athletes’ ears recorded the forces that players’ heads felt during a game.

 Dr. Bowman recruited six students to continue the research this summer by comparing the head impact data with videos.
 The footage reveals information about each collision: What caused it?
 Did the athlete brace for the impact it?
 What was the response?
 Did the collision result in a penalty?